This post originally published on March 17, 2014. We’ve updated it here with the latest information, images, and resources.

 I have found this advice from Stacy Zapar to be 100% correct.
 Engaging with people on Twitter is a surefire way to get more out of the social network, to build connections, and to have fun.

-The greatest method I’ve found to do this is in the way I manually compose my tweets.
+The greatest method I’ve found to do this is in the way you can manually compose my tweets.
 Any time I link to a new piece of content or share something that someone else tipped me onto, I add an @ mention of the author or originator as a hat tip, or “HT.”
 Give credit where credit’s due, in other words.
 People very often appreciate this.

 I used to visit individual Twitter profiles and see a long list of Tweets that were completely new to me.
 These tweets never showed up in my stream or on my lists.
 What were these mysterious tweets and how did I miss them?